-5.1.2 Results
+4.2 Results

-Comparing the means of the individual Gini coefficients of participants with and without the presence of an interviewer reveals no significant difference in inequality preferences ($Gini{w/o} = .28$; $Gini{w/} = .29$; t = -1.20; p(t) = .23).
-The same applies to the priming condition: participants who received a cooperative prime did not deviate significantly in their reports on inequality preferences from those in the neutral priming condition ($Gini{coop.} = .29$; $Gini{neutral} = .30$; t = 0.58; p(T>t) = .28).
+Comparing the means of the individual Gini coefficients of participants with and without the presence of an interviewer reveals no significant difference in inequality preferences ( $Gini{w/o} = .29$ ; $Gini{w/} = .31$ ; t = -1.16; p(t) = .25).
+The same applies to the priming condition: participants who received a cooperative prime did not deviate significantly in their reports on inequality preferences from those in the neutral priming condition ( $Gini{coop.} = .29$ ; $Gini{neutral} = .30$ ; t = .37; p(t) = .71).
 It seems that neither the mere presence of others nor the cognitive priming on cooperation is a sufficient condition for activating a normative goal frame.

-To filter the true effect of the two experimental conditions from the effects induced by the laboratory settings (two labs) and/or characteristics of the interviewer, we decided to run a mixed-effects multi-level regression analysis controlling for contextual influences.
-We conducted separate analyses for participants with and without the presence of another person in the room.
-This procedure proved to be the most appropriate since the presence or absence of a third person did not directly reveal any significant differences in response behavior towards earnings inequalities.
+To filter the true effect of the two experimental conditions from effects induced by characteristics of respondents and experimenters, we run an ordinary least square (OLS) regression controlling for sex and age of respondents and the interviewer ID (least-square dummy variable method).
+We conducted separate analyses for participants with and without the presence of an experimenter.
+This procedure proved to be the most appropriate since the presence of another person did not directly reveal any significant differences in response behavior towards earnings inequalities.